aguirre-lab/aguirre-lab/README.md

 DO NOT SHARE PHI VIA SLACK.

-Emails are for important decisions, record-keeping, and communication with people not in our Slack workspace.
-You may email PHI with your MGH account, but do so only if absolutely necessary, and use [send secure](https://rc.partners.org/kb/article/2939).

 ## Meetings

 Every meeting has (1) an MGH calendar invite, and (2) a Zoom link.
 The calendar event is ground truth.

 ### Standup
-The `ml4icu` technical team meets for 15 min every few days to sync on progress and blockers.
+Our engineering and data science team meets for 15m twice a week to share progress and blockers.

 ### Group meeting schedule
-Every week we meet to give a research talk, present a paper or method, etc.
+We meet weekly.
+A group member presents a research talk, paper, or method.

 ```
 | Date        | Speaker |